rust-lang/rfcs/text/0000-extern-impl.md

 implementations, which forms its own graph.
 This graph is embedded in the crate dependency graph &mdash; that is there are no edges in the type/trait implementation graph which are not also present in the crate dependency graph.

+Note that a blanket implementations - `impl<T> Foo for T` - are a universal quantifier over all types `T`, whether they're in scope or not.
+However if we're interested in applying it to specific concrete types, we need only consider those types which are in scope, which are therefore constrained by the dependency graph.

 ```mermaid
 graph TB